Founder and President

 Steve, along with his wife Oddny, founded Partners Relief & Development in 1994 and serves the international organization as President.
 He also continues to be involved in operations in the United States and is currently a Board Director.
 You can read more about our founders here.

-Tracey currently serves as a Regional Operations Manager for a large US accounting firm specializing in state and local taxes.
-Having chaired and served on numerous boards, earned a graduate degree in education, and been recognized for excellence in virtually all of her professional experience, she brings capacity that enables Partners Relief & Development to expand operations and further develop the organizations structure and procedures.
-Along with her husband Daren, she has tirelessly advocated for oppressed children and has followed the work of PRAD since it started in 1994.
+Tracey, now a Realtor with Keller Williams, brings her previous experience and knowledge having served in regional operations and HR for a large US accounting firm as well as with an enterprising private US educational organization, for over a decade.
+Having chaired and served on numerous boards, earned a graduate degree in education, and been recognized for excellence in virtually all of her professional experience, she brings capacity that enables Partners Relief & Development to expand operations and further develop the organization's structure and procedures.
+Along with her husband Darren, she has tirelessly advocated for oppressed children and has followed the work of PRAD since it started in 1994.